CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 **4. Additional configuration steps**

 **4.1 Network Setting**
- - Prepare a CDN like Azure Front Door, Ingress Service or a web server (e.g., NGINX) as a reverse proxy to host the console-gatewayservice (with a DNS i.e castimagingv3.com).
+ - Prepare a CDN, Ingress Service or a web server (e.g., NGINX) as a reverse proxy to host the console-gatewayservice (with a DNS i.e castimagingv3.com).
    The DNS should also have an SSL certificate.

  - Ensure the DNS is configured for the NGINX_HOST parameter in the templates/console-authenticationservice-deployment.yaml file.